akeller/GDC-workshop/README.md

 Depending on the pace of the workshop, we may not get through everything so be sure to star/bookmark this repo to continue at home.

+This workshop is based on this pattern: https://developer.ibm.com/patterns/build-an-ai-powered-ar-character-in-unity-with-arkit/

 ## Setting up your IBM Cloud Account

 During this workshop you will be able to create services under the free, lite plan.
 You'll also be able to keep it long after this workshop is over!